rachelrey/solutions/README.md

 # solutions
-This repository consist of solutions for common algorithms and data structures problems
+This repository consists of solutions for common algorithms and data structures problems